Skip to main content

 Run separate payout lanes from day one.
 If you cannot keep Medicare, Medicaid, and commercial logic independently versioned, delay broad launch and start with a Medicare-only pilot.

 Once you have a dated Medicare timeline, do not run every payer through it.
-This pack supports Medicare-specific rules and artifacts, but it does not support specific Medicaid or commercial eligibility, timelines, or code treatment.
+Medicare-specific rules and artifacts apply here, but Medicaid or commercial eligibility, timelines, and code treatment require separate handling.
 Build side-by-side lanes with separate eligibility checks, exception queues, and policy ownership.

 For Medicare, keep code logic tight and dated.
 CMS says payment is for specific Medicare Part B services delivered via 2-way interactive technology, and that starting in CY 2026, additions to the Medicare telehealth services list are permanent-basis only.
 Your Medicare configuration should therefore use a versioned CPT and HCPCS map tied to the policy period used for adjudication, not a generic "telehealth eligible" flag.

 Keep that Medicare map in Medicare configuration only.
-Do not reuse it for Medicaid or commercial lanes, because this pack does not establish Medicaid or commercial eligibility, code mapping, or timelines.
+Do not reuse it for Medicaid or commercial lanes, because Medicaid and commercial eligibility, code mapping, and timelines require their own sourcing and verification.

 Use an explicit cannot auto-decide outcome that routes to human operations with required evidence fields.
 At minimum, capture: